-When we first discovered the natural and feminine forms, colours and contours in Cape Town illustrator Lisa Nelson's work (Lili Rosey), we imagined her style would live and move beautifully on the lustrous and elegant medium of silk.
+When we first discovered the natural and feminine forms, colours and contours in Cape Town illustrator Lisa Nelson's work (Lili Rosey), we imagined her style would live and move beautifully on the lustrous and elegant medium of satin.

 We believe that art isn't just something to have up on a wall.
 We think it is a living process with the potential to create movement and impact in the world.
 We love to surround ourselves with beautiful and meaningful objects that are constantly reminding us of the path we are on, and the paths we have travelled.
 And on a deeper level, the mysterious beauty of life.
 Objects that have a story and tell a story, and keep us connected to the juiciest parts of ourselves - the places where we find the deepest inspiration, freedom and connection with our own authentic beauty.